close

 Get a custom paper now from our expert writers.

 If children grow up around all of this chaos, they won’t know any better.
-The children will be use to watching crimes happen in their everyday lives.
+The children will be used to watching crimes happen in their everyday lives.
 If we don’t do something to end the violence and racism, it will only get worse from here.
-We should all take Martin Luther King Jr.’s advice and fight what we believe for in a non-violent manner.
+We should all take Martin Luther King Jr.’s advice and fight for what we believe in a non-violent manner.
 If King would have injured people at all of his protests and boycotts, he would have been looked at as a bad person.
-Instead, he used no violence which gave him everyone’s respect around the world.
+Instead, he used no violence, which gave him everyone’s respect around the world.
 It is wrong to not like someone based on their skin.
 We need to do what King always wanted and come together as one.
 When something bad happens, it doesn’t only affect them and their families, but it also affects the rest of the world.
-Violence and racism is pointless.
-It does not solve any problems at all.
+Violence and racism are pointless.
+They do not solve any problems at all.
 Martin Luther King Jr. tried his best to show the world that it would be a better place without all of the bad things going on, but it seems like nobody wanted to listen.
 We need less violence and more love and care in the world today.

 Image of Dr. Oliver Johnson